 Welcome to Glenview Youth Baseball

 Glenview Youth Baseball has offered baseball for more than 50 years to boys and girls from kindergarten to 18 years of age.
-In 2014, we fielded more than 75 house league teams, more than 15 travel teams, and many fall league teams (for those who can't get enough baseball).
+In recent years, we fielded more than 75 house league teams, more than 15 travel teams, and many fall league teams (for those who can't get enough baseball).

-More than 1000 players participated in Glenview Youth Baseball programs in 2014, which is designed to provide a positive learning experience for all of our youth.
+More than 900 players participate in Glenview Youth Baseball programs every year, which is designed to provide a positive learning experience for all of our youth.
 We emphasize the importance of teamwork, sportsmanship, and improving our players' and umpires' fundamental skills, and, of course, improving life skills such as winning and losing with class.
 But above all, participating in our program is just plain fun.